 Refugees: Finding a Place

-Students make connections between themselves and refugees.
-They learn what it means to be a refugee and empathize with refugees who are in various unfortunate situations.
-Students develop a personal understanding of what they can do to help.
+Children make connections between themselves and refugees.
+They learn what it means to be a refugee and empathize with refugees who are in various situations.
+Children develop a personal understanding of what they can do to help.